 I still managed to excel academically, which was pretty much my only bright spot.

 Then something amazing happened.

-My brother, a student at San Diego State, showed me a tiny classified ad in the university newspaper.
+My brother Jeff, a student at San Diego State, showed me a tiny classified ad in the university newspaper.
 The football team needed a ballboy for daily practices.
-My brother said, “Why don’t you apply?”
+He said, “Why don’t you apply?”